Elephantine Island, Aswan

-Scott Dunn can organize sightseeing, including visits to the High Dam, the majestic Philae Temple, Aswan's markets and the unfinished obelisk.
+Scott Dunn can organise sightseeing, including visits to the High Dam, the majestic Philae Temple, Aswan's markets and the unfinished obelisk.

 The Movenpick Resort Aswan has 230 rooms and suites, including a Standard Room, a Superior Room, a Junior Suite, a Duplex Suite, a Villa and a Royal Villa.
 Bathrooms contain either a bath or a shower.

-The Standard Rooms are 32sq.meters in size, available with either twin or king beds.
+The Standard Rooms are 32sq.metres in size, available with either twin or king beds.

-The Superior Rooms are very similar to the Standard Rooms but are slightly more spacious at 38sq.meters.
+The Superior Rooms are very similar to the Standard Rooms but are slightly more spacious at 38sq.metres.

 Deluxe Rooms are located on the ground floor and therefore have a veranda rather than a balcony.
-They are spacious at 65sq.meters.
+They are spacious at 65sq.metres.

 Duplex Suites are ideal for families as they have two bedrooms, one with a king-sized bed and one with twin beds, as well as a sitting room split over two floors.

-One-Bedroom Villas are luxurious measuring 60sq.meters although they have a garden view rather than a Nile view.
+One-Bedroom Villas are luxurious measuring 60sq.metres although they have a garden view rather than a Nile view.

 The Royal Villas have two bedrooms, two bathrooms, a guest loo, a sitting room with dining area and a kitchenette.